 Rough Draft – October 8, 2015

-Maryam Karimi, The Graduate Center,CUNY (Project lead)
+Maryam Karimi, (Project Lead)

-Jerrod Lessel, California State University, Fresno
+Jerrod Lessel,

 Pietro Ceccato, The International Research Institute for Climate and Society (Science Advisor)

 I. Abstract

 Urbanization has created an increase in what is known as urban heat island (UHI).
 UHI reflects an elevated temperature in cities as compared with nearby rural areas.
 This is due to the change in landscape from grass cover and vegetation to concrete and asphalt with three-dimensional structures.
 The excess heat in these urban environments has lead to a rise in heat related illnesses in urban environments.
 There exists an understanding in the change of temperature beginning at a kilometer above the Earth’s surface (roughly 9.8 °C drop every kilometer) but little understanding exists of the microclimate.
 As such, a quantitative study was completed analyzing on-site locations representing varied microclimates and analyzing satellite imagery of Glassboro, NJ.
 A correlation is being developed to be able to obtain the true surface temperature and near surface air temperature of a microclimate based on the environmental factors visible via satellite.
 The on-site study revealed that varied environments (grass, water, and concrete) result in different temperature profiles within the range of 0’ to 10’.
 Grass was the coolest environment, water was the most temperate, and concrete had the highest peak temperatures.
 The satellite study revealed that increased levels of urbanization, with no methods of heat mitigation, resulted in higher average temperatures.
 Both the on-site and satellite data confirm that the increased urbanization leads to increased temperatures within microclimates.